Chart Color Schemes

 Population

-Population growth drivers in Yarraville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Yarraville are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Yarraville's population, as of Aug 2025, is approximately 16,678 people.
-This figure represents an increase of 1,215 individuals since the 2021 Census, which recorded a population of 15,463.
-The change is inferred from the estimated resident population of 16,243 in June 2024 and an additional 237 validated new addresses since the Census date.
-This results in a population density ratio of 2,967 persons per square kilometer, placing Yarraville in the upper quartile relative to national locations assessed by AreaSearch.
-The area's population growth of 7.9% since the census is within 0.7 percentage points of the national average (8.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 65.3% of overall population gains during recent periods, primarily driving Yarraville's population growth.
+Yarraville's population was approximately 16,708 as of November 2025.
+This figure represents an increase of 1,245 people since the 2021 Census, which reported a population of 15,463.
+The growth is inferred from ABS estimates: 16,243 in June 2024 and an additional 249 validated new addresses post-census.
+This results in a density ratio of 2,973 persons per square kilometer, placing Yarraville in the upper quartile nationally according to AreaSearch's assessment.
+Since the census, Yarraville's population growth rate was 8.1%, within 0.8 percentage points of the national average (8.9%).
+Overseas migration contributed approximately 65.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes the VIC State Government's Regional/LGA projections released in 2023, employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered by ABS data.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, an above median population growth is projected for the area, with an expected expansion of 2,530 persons by 2041, recording a total gain of 12.6% over the 17 years.
+By 2041, Yarraville is projected to have an above median population growth with an expected increase of 2,530 persons, reflecting a total gain of 12.4% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population